Sans3108/DDNet/README.md

 console.log(`${fastestTime.mapName} ${fastestTime.bestTimeString}`); // "Tangerine 00:42"
 ```

-Let's say you're interested in player data that much, and you want to check out on some maps, to do that:
+Let's say you're not interested in player data that much, and you want to check out on some maps, to do that:

 ```ts
 import { Map } from 'ddnet';